LotWizeby Sanaf AI Solutions

 Both PayHOA and LotWize can help your community operate more efficiently.
 PayHOA is a reliable, established platform with solid fundamentals — particularly for communities with professional management support.

 But if you're a self-managed board looking for hoa software with ai features that actually reduces your workload — not just digitizes it — LotWize is built for exactly that.
 The combination of AI automation, flat transparent pricing, free tools, and a forever-free plan for small communities makes it the stronger choice for volunteer-driven boards.
+If you're ready to make the move, our step-by-step migration guide walks through the entire switch in under 30 minutes.

 Ready to reclaim your evenings?
 Start free with LotWize — no credit card required, and your first 10 units are free forever.
 Or explore our free HOA tools to start saving time today, whether or not you're ready to switch platforms.